lettier/lettier.github.io/posts/2016-02-29-triforce-overload-sierpinski-pyramids.markdown

 document.body.appendChild( canvas );
 ```

-After the canvas comes initialization of the WebGL context where we specify the view-port width and height.
+After the canvas comes the initialization of the WebGL context where we specify the view-port width and height.
 It is here that we test if the user's browser supports WebGL.

 ```javascript